siyul-park/uniflow/docs/key_concepts.md

 ## Chart

-A chart defines a node that combines multiple node specifications to perform more complex operations.
+A chart defines a node that combines multiple nodes to perform more complex operations.
 Charts are used to set up interactions between nodes.

 ```yaml
 id: 01908c74-8b22-7cbf-a475-6b6bc871b01b